xxy-im/xxy-im/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🔭 I’m a graduate student now.
+- 🔭 I'm currently working on quantitative trading and AI,
-- 🌱 I’m currently learning:
+using Rust and C++
-  - Computer Vision
+- 🌱 I’m currently focusing on:
-  - Deep Learning
+  - Developing and optimizing trading system
-  - Multimedia
+  - High-frequency market-making strategies
-  - Qt
+  - Implementing machine learning models for market prediction